Clivey1234/ComfyUI_FBX_Import/README.md

 ## ⭐ Why does this exist?
 - Because like most, I can never find the right video to copy the motion from
-- This opens Comfyui to now uses 100,000s of animations to drive videos
+- This opens Comfyui up to use 100,000s of animations to drive AI videos
-- If you can animated even with little basic knowledge in Unreal/iclone for example, you can now control every single part of your movement
+- If you can animated even with little basic knowledge in Unreal/iclone for example, you can now control every single frame of your movement
 - If you cant animate, then just uses the FBXs available, they are everywhere!

 ## ⭐ Important